I’ve Been Upping My Opioid Dosage: Do I Need Help?

 Upping your opioid dosage can lead to addiction.

-Therefore, it is clear that upping your dosage without the permission of your doctor is exceedingly dangerous.
-If you have been practicing this behavior, it is important that you seek help as soon as possible.
+It is clear that upping your dosage without discussing it with your doctor is exceedingly dangerous.
+If you have been increasing your dose, it’s important that you seek help as soon as possible.

 Where Can I Find Help for Opioid Abuse?

-Professional rehab centers can help you end your abuse of narcotics and treat the symptoms of this harmful behavior now.
-It is important to seek help as soon as possible to avoid any other serious side effects from occurring.
+Professional rehab and treatment centers can help end your abuse of narcotics and treat the symptoms of this harmful behavior.
+It is important to seek help as soon as possible to avoid other serious side effects from opioid addiction.

 the Take-Away